 SIGN UP to receive email notification when our dedicated “Coronavirus – Legal advice and guidance” page is updated as and when new guidance comes through from the government and other regulatory bodies.

-This update was co-authored by Fred Chandler, Trainee Solicitor and Claire Merritt, Partner.
+This update was co-authored by Emma Ship, Trainee Solicitor and Claire Merritt, Partner.